mltomlins0n/QANotes/PegaDecisioningNotes.md

 Performance and Evidence outputs are not mapped automatically, but they can be mapped to a strategy property in the **Output mapping** tab.

 Model and Predictor performance is expressed as **area under the curve (AUC)**.
 A high AUC describes a good predictor and a low AUC is a bad, or inaccurate, predictor.
 The AUC value shows how much better or worse the model is when compared to a random selection.

+<a name="text"></a>
+## Text Analytics

+This is the process of extracting meaning from text on a massive scale, converting it to data that can be analysed by a computer.

+The process is:

+* Data is fetched from a **data source** such as email, social media, or customer service records.

+* **Natural Language Processing (NLP)** is applied to extract certain attributes from the text and presents them as data.

+* The resulting data is **stored and analysed**.

+<a name="email"></a>
+### Email Routing

+Pega Infinity uses AI-powered Natural Language Processing to detect the topic of an email and route the email to the appropriate container.

+Email routing is done using the topic detection mechanism.
+The two types of topic detection are **rule-based** and **model-based**.

+In **rule-based** topic detection the routing is based on the rules configured in the email channel.
+AI-powered text analytics is used to detect the topic of the email, and the channel rules route it to the right container.
+This type of topic detection may detect one or more topics if the email contains words associated with more than one topic.
+In this case, the email is routed to two different containers based on those topics.

+In **model-based** topic detection the routing is based on AI models built by a Data Scientist using machine learning.
+Building these models requires a training data set and a test data set.
+The data sets consist of a list of emails and the associated topic for each email.
+This type of topic detection identifies the most accurate topic based on the AI model and training set used by the Data Scientist.

+Pega Infinity also enables you to extract entities from an email.
+This means that when an email is sent, certain entities such as account number, email address, street address, etc. can be automatically detected and extracted.
+This allows certain emails to be automatically processed or given priority.

+Pega Infinity also uses its AI-powered text analytics to enable you to detect the sentiment of an email based on its content.

+The sentiment score is a value between -1 and 1.
+In the out-of-the-box configuration, a sentiment score <=-0.25 results in a Negative sentiment, a sentiment score between -0.25 and 0.25 results in a Neutral sentiment, and a sentiment score above 0.25 results in a positive sentiment.

+Once the email sentiment is detected, you can configure the email channel to route a specific topic with a specific sentiment to a specialized agent for a quick and personalized response.
+For example, you could route an address change with a neutral sentiment to a Service Agent, a complaint email with a negative sentiment to a Manager, and a credit card inquiry with a negative sentiment to a Financial Services Specialist.